The first rule of blogging is “Know your audience.”

 Start by knowing your audience demographics.

 Are your users predominantly male or female?
-Have they graduated college?
+Have they graduated from college?
 Do they have advanced degrees or a high school diploma?
 How old are they?
 Are they married or single?
 All of these factors are important when developing a reliable buyer persona.

 To be certain about your audience demographics, follow these simple steps: